Holiday Apartments in Prague

 When to go to Prague

-Prague is breathtaking at any time of year, however spring and autumn are widely regarded as the best times for tourists to visit.
-However, nothing could be more beautiful than Prague in winter, particularly when the city is dotted with gorgeous Christmas Markets.
-Summer, meanwhile, offers the opportunity for lazy afternoons spent soaking up the sun on terraces or in beer gardens.
+A stay in holiday apartments in Prague offers breathtaking scenery at any time of year with the city's church spires, gilded domes and brightly painted buildings.
+Spring and autumn are widely regarded as the best times for tourists to visit, as queues to major sights are generally shorter and Prague apartments are more abundant.
+However, nothing could be more beautiful than a visit to holiday apartments in Prague during the winter, particularly when the city is dotted with charming Christmas markets.
+Summer is the peak of the tourist season and offers the opportunity for lazy afternoons spent soaking up the sun on terraces or in beer gardens.

 Getting to and around Prague

-Most visitors to Prague arrive by air, with flights landing at Ruzyně International Airport.
-Once in the city, the best way to experience Prague is on foot, although public transport options like buses, trams and the metro are also convenient.
-Sightseeing cruises by boat down the Vltava River are also picturesque and popular.
+Most visitors who book holiday apartments in Prague arrive by air, with flights landing at Václav Havel Airport Prague.
+The most economical option to reach the city centre and Prague apartments is with the city bus lines.
+Be sure to validate your ticket upon boarding the bus, and it is valid for further public transport connections to reach your holiday apartment in Prague.
+Once in the city, the best way to experience Prague is on foot, thanks to the compact layout of the centre.
+When you want to venture further from your Prague apartment, public transport options like buses, trams and the metro are also convenient.
+Sightseeing cruises by boat down the Vltava River are picturesque and popular.